leomoot/spring-social-login/README.md

 **OpenID Provider**: Authorization Server that offers authentication as a service and providing Claims to a Relying Party about the Authentication event and the End-User.

-Relying Party: OpenID Connect Client application that relies on the OpenID Provider to authenticate users and request claims about that user.
+**Relying Party**: OpenID Connect Client application that relies on the OpenID Provider to authenticate users and request claims about that user.

-Scopes: Scopes are identifiers used to specify what access privileges are being requested.
+**Scopes**: Scopes are identifiers used to specify what access privileges are being requested.
 For e.g : openid, email, profile etc.

-Claims: Claims are simply key & value pairs that contain information about a end-user, as well meta-information about the authentication event.
+**Claims**: Claims are simply key & value pairs that contain information about a end-user, as well meta-information about the authentication event.
 For e.g : Subject, Issuing Authority, Audience, Issue Date and Expiration Date etc.

 The Subject is a unique identifier assigned to a user by the Identity provider, for example a username.
 The Issuing Authority is the Identity provider that issued the token.